Indiana Bird Records Committee

 By judging the authenticity of these submitted reports, our aim is to contribute to the study of bird population and vagrancy.
 For more information about our committee’s purpose and procedures, feel free to browse our Bylaws.

-IBRC suggests birders follow the ABA Code of Birding Ethics
+IBRC encourages birders to follow the American Birding Association’s Code of Birding Ethics.

-Here are some helpful articles to get you started documenting birds:
+Below are some helpful articles to get you started:

 Document a Rare Bird

-To document a rare bird in Indiana, please use our online documentation form.
+To submit documentation for a rare bird in Indiana, click the button below to access our online form.

 Golden-crowned Sparrow, April 2017.
 Photo by Matt Beatty.

-Documentation of rare birds or questions about the IBRC should be directed to the IBRC Chairman at ([email protected]).
-Beginning in 2018, eBird checklists are eligible rare bird documentation forms, when forwarded to the chair.
-Such checklists should include standard documentation normally found on the official documentation form (detailed description, habitat, elimination of similar species, etc…).
+eBird checklists are eligible rare bird documentation forms, when forwarded to the chair via email.
+Such checklists should include standard documentation normally found on the official documentation form (e.g., detailed description, habitat, elimination of similar species, etc.).

 Understanding IBRC Codes